 - When choosing a restaurant, always look for a high volume of business.
 Busy places typically have fresher ingredients — that means less chance of getting a stomach problem.

 - There is no need to tip in restaurants and bars in Thailand.
+Cultural mutation is happening as more and more uninformed Westerners are tipping.

 - Try to choose bottles of water containing minerals, rather than just the cheapest.
 As you sweat day and night, you will continue to lose energy due to low sodium and potassium (electrolytes) no matter how much water you drink.
 Gatorade is full of sugar; there are plenty of other healthier ways to replace electrolytes.

 - Unlike in the West, it is OK to loiter in restaurants for hours as long as you have purchased at least something small.
+Businesses actually want to look busy — it attracts more business.

 - The hosts will almost always try to seat you in a high profile place towards the front of a restaurant to show off their business.
 Sometimes this will put you at a bad table near the street.
 Feel free to ask to be moved somewhere more quiet!